Dog Inherited Disease & Trait Test

 NOTE: The cost of R933 covers testing for 1 dog.
 Additional diseases tested are for testing the same dog using the same sample.

 Do you wish your dog to live a longer and healthier life?
 Do you want to know what diseases your dog might be genetically predisposed to in order to take the necessary measures to mitigate the risks or eliminate them altogether?
 Our dog inherited disease test will assess your dog’s genetic disease susceptibility and establish how likely it is that he or she will develop the disease over the course of their lifetime.
 A dog inherited disease test means healthier and happier dogs.
 Our canine disease testing service starts from just R933 for the first test and R520 for each additional test ordered for the same canine at the same time.
-Results are ready in 7 working days from receipt of samples
+Results are ready in 10 working days from receipt of samples at the laboratory.

 Why Do You Need This Test?